TodorBonev/Calculator/README.md

 * JavaScript

-You can try out the live demo of the calculator [here](https://TodorBonev.github.io/Calculator).
+You can try out the live demo of this calculator [here](https://TodorBonev.github.io/Calculator).